Blendify/blender-manual/trunk/blender_docs/manual/pipeline/bam.rst

    pip3 install blender-bam

 After a successful installation, the ``bam`` command will be available.
-By typing it and pressing :kbd:`Enter`, all the available subcommands will be displayed.
+By typing it and pressing :kbd:`Return`, all the available subcommands will be displayed.

 bam pack